 - - 10% to small urban and rural regions with populations of 200,000 or less for the small urban and rural

 - area competitive program, and

 - - 40% to Metropolitan Planning Organizations in urban areas with populations greater than 200,000 for the

 - large urbanized area competitive program.

-The California Transportation Commission (CTC) issued an ATP Cycle 1 Call for Projects on March 20, 2014; all applications are due to Caltrans by May 21, 2014.
-More information on that program can be found at http://www.catc.ca.gov/programs/ATP.htm.
+The California Transportation Commission (CTC) issued an ATP Cycle 1 Call for Projects on March 20, 2014.
+The CTC staff recommendation for the competitive statewide and small urban and rural components of the ATP are now available on the CTA website at http://www.catc.ca.gov/programs/ATP.htm.

 Fresno COG Regional Active Transportation Program